-Though we haven't tested this pick in the Lab, you can't beat the price of this 1-inch classic curling iron (currently less than $10!).
-Despite its eye-popping bargain price, is racking up the five-star ratings on Amazon.
-It's barebones, but for the price, it's a solid choice — just ask the 4,300+ five-star reviewers who say it works great on fine and thick hair alike.
+Though we haven't tested this pick in the Lab, you can't beat the price of this classic curling iron.
+Despite its eye-popping bargain price, it's racking up the five-star ratings on Amazon.
+It has adjustable heat and a ceramic coating, and for the price, it's a solid choice — just ask the 45,000+ five-star reviewers who say it works great on fine and thick hair alike.

 The winner of a past Lab curling irons test, this one-inch model proved to be lightweight, comfy to grip and snag-free.
 "I loved how quickly this curling iron heated up," one tester raved.
 "It easily clamped my hair and curled it in just a few seconds."
 It also rated highly for forming smooth, frizz-free curls and has an automatic shut-off feature after 60 minutes for peace of mind.

 Created by hairstylist Sarah Potempa, this time-saving, automated curling iron is the only one GH's Beauty Director April Franzino uses.
 "It rotates away from your face, taking the guesswork out of curling hair," she says.
 "All you have to do is clamp a section of hair at the bottom, press the button and watch as it winds around the curler.
 Hold for a few seconds, release and you have a perfect loose curl."
-It also comes in two sizes: One-inch for tighter curls and 1 1⁄2 inch for looser waves.
-Lab testers noted that "it grips hair well," and the resulting "curls are well defined and stay in place" for "beautiful, natural looking curls in no time."
+Lab testers noted that "it grips hair well," and the resulting "curls are well-defined and stay in place" for "beautiful, natural looking curls in no time."

 This clever iron is actually three tools in one: A flat iron, a curling wand and a curling iron.
 The 1 ¼-inch barrel is perfect for glam waves and curls, and in Lab tests, it scored in the middle of the pack in everything from ease of use to performance to user satisfaction.
 Our short-haired testers particularly loved it, saying "it was easy to maneuver and keep from touching the face or scalp," and that it felt the safest of all options with a low burn risk.
 Plus, the short barrel and compact design makes it foolproof to use on shorter tresses.